1oannis/homepage/README.md

 ### Use Docker Compose

-> [!IMPORTANT]
+> [!NOTE]
 > Notice how you just used a pretty boring and manual way to dockerize an application.
 > Also take a look at the different Dockerfiles [`prod`](Dockerfile.prod) / [`dev`](Dockerfile.dev)
 > and the [`docker-compose.yaml`](docker-compose.yaml) in the project root.